JRC1995/Tweet-Disaster-Keyphrase/README.md

 [CMUTweetTagger.py](https://github.com/JRC1995/Tweet-Disaster-Keyphrase/blob/master/ark_tweet/CMUTweetTagger.py) is a modified version of a python wrapper for ark-tweet-nlp from:
 https://github.com/ianozsvald/ark-tweet-nlp-python

-The datasets provided contain data from the following sources data collected from datasets provided in:
+The datasets provided contain data collected from datasets presented by:

 ```
 @InProceedings{imran2016lrec,